AvePoint/cloud-governance-client/csharp-netstandard/README.md

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints

-All URIs are relative to *https://API_BASE_URL*, refer to Cloud Governance User Guide -> AvePoint Cloud Governance Modern API to get the API endpoint.
+All URIs are relative to *Cloud_Governance_Modern_API_Endpoint*, refer to Cloud Governance User Guide -> AvePoint Cloud Governance Modern API to get the API endpoint.

 - [**EmailsApi**](docs/EmailsApi.md)
 - [**MetadataApi**](docs/MetadataApi.md)